joseph-shaw/OpenTrack/README.md

 devtools::install_github("joseph-shaw/OpenTrack")
 ```

+Alternatively, you can just download the repo and build the package
+yourself.

 I’m pretty sure I should be able to just make all of the dependencies
 install automatically, but for now you’ll have to install these manually
 I think: